Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: Numerical results

-We also analyze the RKKY interaction when the two impurities located on the different sublattices in the bulk of the ZSNR.
-We consider a ZSNR with $N=22$ and $L=150$, and suppose that the first impurity placed on $(11,11)$ lattice point and the second one located at $(m,14)$, where $m=12,13,...$.
-The Heisenberg interaction term is the same for two different $E_z=1.0$ and $6.8$ meV, however the DM and Ising terms are sensitive to the value of $E_z$.
+We calculate the electric field dependence of the RKKY interaction for different distances between magnetic impurities located on the edge to explore the effect of the topological phase transition on the RKKY interaction.
+Figure ~\ref{fig:ez1} shows the electric potential dependence of the various terms of the RKKY coupling, when both impurities are located on the edge of ZSNR.
+To include the effect of different distances between impurities, we consider impurities with distances from $1a$ to $10a$ on the edge and take the root mean square value of the RKKY interaction.
+As seen in Fig.~\ref{fig:ez1}, in the topological insulator region ($E_z<E_c$), all the interaction coefficients are much greater than those results obtained for the band insulator region ($E_z>E_c$).
+Note that this behavior is special to the edge of ZSNR and as one calculates the same for the bulk no change in the order of magnitude can be seen for different phases.

-In order to study the effect of changing the width of ZSNR on the RKKY coupling, we compare various terms of the RKKY interaction for two widths of the ZSNR in Fig.~\ref{fig:ez4}.
-We show that the RKKY interaction, scaled by $J^2_c $ as a function of the perpendicular electric field, for two magnetic impurities located on the zigzag edge at $(148,1)$ and $(153,1)$ lattice points.
-Panel (a) shows the Heisenberg and the Ising terms and panel(b) belongs to the Dzyaloshinsky-Moriya term.
+We compare various terms of the RKKY interaction for two widths of the ZSNR in Fig.~\ref{fig:ez4} to study the effect of the width of ZSNR on the RKKY coupling.
+We show the RKKY interaction (scaled by $J^2_c $) as a function of the perpendicular electric potential, for two impurities located with a fixed distance on the zigzag edge at $(148,1)$ and $(153,1)$ lattice points.
+Figure ~\ref{fig:ez4} (a) shows the Heisenberg and the Ising terms and Fig.~\ref{fig:ez4} (a) belongs to the Dzyaloshinskii-Moriya term.
 In both cases $R/a=5$.
-It is found clearly that the RKKY coupling increases with ZSNR width.
-The reason behind this increasing is the increase of the density of states of the edge of zero-energy as the width increases.

-It should be mentioned that we examine the RKKY interaction for a n-doped ZSNR and we find that the RKKY coupling behaves like $R^{-1}$ in the different values of the doping.
-Our numerical results show that for a large doping value when there is an intersection between the energy level with the highest band, the RKKY interaction illustrates a beating structure like similar to that in the case of MoS$_2$ presented in Ref.~[\onlinecite{Parhizgar mos2}].
+By comparing the results of various systems with different widths, it is clearly found that the RKKY coupling increases with the ZSNR width, as reported previously~\cite{Ezawa Nagaosa,wakabayashi}.
+This means that thicker nanoribbons can show better topological effects in ZSNRs.
+Although we assume a narrow nanoribbon in our numerical calculations, we expect that sharper differences between the results of the bulk and edge states should be appear in the thicker cases too.
+In contrast to changing the width of ZSNR, we find that changing the length of the sample has little effect on the RKKY interaction.
+Note that since we assume the Fermi energy to be zero in these figures, all the diagrams are short ranged and fall off rapidly with an exponential like function.
+Most importantly, we examine the RKKY interaction for an n-doped ZSNR and we find that the RKKY coupling behaves as $R^{-1}$ in the finite values of the doping which shows that the edges of doped ZSNR are acting as a one-dimensional (1D) semiconductor.